home-assistant/home-assistant.io/source/_integrations/sensor.mqtt.markdown

 ## Examples

-In this section you find some real-life examples of how to use this sensor.
+In this section, you find some real-life examples showing how to use this sensor.

 ### Processing Unix EPOCH timestamps